Port Huron Saints

-Port Huron minor league teams played as members of the Michigan State League in 1890, 1895 and 1897, the International League in 1898 and 1900, the Border League from 1912 to 1913, the Michigan-Ontario League from 1921 to 1922 and 1926, with a final partial season in the 1926 Michigan State League.
+Beginning in 1883, Port Huron minor league teams played as members of the Michigan State League in 1890, 1895 and 1897, the International League in 1898 and 1900, the Border League from 1912 to 1913, prior to the "Port Huron "Saints."

+The early Port Huron hosted home minor league games at the Athletic Club Grounds, then Recreation Park in 1900 before beginning play at Watkins Park in 1912.

 History

 1883 to 1900: Michigan State League / International League

 Minor league baseball began in Port Huron, Michigan in 1883, with an Independent minor league team.
 No records for the 1883 team are known.

 The Port Huron team resumed minor league play as members of the 1890 Michigan State League.
-After beginning play on May 19, 1890, the Independent level league folded on June 13, 1890.
-At the time the Independent level league folded, Port Huron had an 11–14 record and were in 4th place, playing under manager Joe Walsh.
-Port Huron ended the season 6.0 games behind the 1st place Grand Rapids Shamrocks.
+After beginning play on May 19, 1890, the independent level league folded on June 13, 1890.
+At the time the independent level league folded, Port Huron had an 11–14 record and were in fourth place, playing under manager Joe Walsh.
+Port Huron ended the season 6.0 games behind the first place Grand Rapids Shamrocks.

 Returning to Michigan State League play, the 1895 Port Huron Marines rejoined the Class B level league before folding during the season.
 On September 3, 1895, the Marines folded 27–51 record, playing under managers Boocher, Charles Schaub and Thomas Jenkinson.
 The Adrian Demons were the eventual league champions.

-The 1897 Port Huron team joined the reformed six–team Class D level Michigan State League.
+The 1897 Port Huron team joined the reformed six–team Class D level Michigan State League for a partial season.
 The league folded on August 16, 1897.
-At the time the league folded, Port Huron was in 3rd place.
-Port Huron concluded the season with a 29–42 record.
-Playing under managers Gobel and D. McCarron, Port Huron finished 8.5 behind the 1st place Bay City team in the final standings.
+At the time the league folded, Port Huron was in third place.
+Port Huron concluded the season with a 29–42 record, playing the season under managers Gobel and D. McCarron.
+Port Huron finished 8.5 behind the first place Bay City team in the final standings.

-The Port Huron Tigers continued play in 1898, joining a new League.
-The team was also called the "Braves" in 1898, joining the Independent level International League.
-The team finished in last place with a 24–30 record.
-Placing 6th in the six-team league, which ended play on July 8, 1888.
-Playing under manager John Murphy, the Tigers finished 14.5 games behind the 1st place Bay City Sugar Citys in the final standings.
+The Port Huron Tigers continued play in 1898, joining a new League and finished in last place.
+The team was also called the "Braves" in 1898, with Port Huron joining the Independent level International League.
+The Tigers finished in last place with a 24–30 record.
+Placing sixth in the six-team league, which ended play on July 8, 1888.
+Playing under manager John Murphy, the Tigers finished 14.5 games behind the first place Bay City Sugar Citys in the final standings.